oduameh/node-course/docs/Instructions/getting-started.md

 ssh n(X)@10.42.0.X
 ```

-For PuTTY users, ensure the port is `22`, protocol or connection type is `SSH`, and the IP address is correct.
+For PuTTY users, ensure the port is `22`, the protocol or connection type is `SSH`, and the IP address is correct.
 Then open the connection:

 ![putty1](/img/putty1.png)

 :::tip

-Replace the `X`, or whatever is in the last octet in `10.42.0.X` with the correct information on your credential card, as well as n`X`
+Replace the `X`, or whatever is in the last octet in `10.42.0.X` with the correct information on your credential card, as well as n`X`.

 :::